 In contrast, Oxford Nanopore offers simple library preparation solutions and portable sequencing devices, enabling sequencing in the lab or at the point of sampling.
-The pocket-sized MinION can be run from a laptop, whilst the new MinION Mk1C is a complete, standalone sequencer, incorporating a screen and onboard compute into one portable device.
+The pocket-sized MinION can be run from a laptop, whilst the MinION Mk1C is a complete, standalone sequencer, incorporating a screen and onboard compute into one portable device.
 Sequencing reads are delivered in real time, enabling immediate access to results.
-For microorganisms, Oxford Nanopore offers the EPI2ME “What’s In My Pot?”
-(WIMP) analysis workflow, providing real-time, species level microbial identification (Fig. 2).
-Combined with library prep kits such as the lyophilised Field Sequencing Kit, with which libraries can be prepared in just ten minutes, organism identification can be performed within hours of collection or less.
+For microorganisms, Oxford Nanopore offers the EPI2ME 'What’s In My Pot?'
+(WIMP) analysis workflow, providing real-time, species-level microbial identification (Fig. 2).
+Combined with rapid library prep options, taking as little as ten minutes, organism identification can be performed within hours of collection or less.
 With the MinION Starter Pack costing $1,000, sequencing can be accessed at low cost.

 Rapid, cost-effective genotyping of human enteroviruses using Flongle